CLOCKW3RK/GUIGI/README.md

 A: You made it here and can read my words, right?
 Then you're probably competent enough to learn or have learned python, and decipher what the code does.
 TL:DR; Yes, but I'm not responsible if anything goes arwy.

+Q: Now that the shortcut maker is in py instead of VBS, do you plan to update UNI-ICO too?

+A: Much later on down the line.
+Please keep in mind this is just a side project.
+Everything from UNI-ICO will be *natively written* in python.
+Meaning the **enitre code** has to be rewritten for that.
+Eventually, it'll *all be Python*.